This plan outlines important information for runners entered into the Peacock Challenge 55 (PC 55) on 10/20/2018.

 - There are no medical personnel on hand to care for you.

 - The electrolyte drink supplied at the aid stations will be Gatorade.
 Other drinks will be available and the food offered at the main aid stations (Long Road, Start/Finish) will be standard ultrarun items.
 If you need/require specific nutritional items please pack them in your drop bags.

 - Drop bags will be accepted on race morning.
 Each entrant can have 2 bags; Start/Finish and Long Road.
 Mark your bags as either Start/Finish or Long Road.
-Please pack accordingly to what you will need at each station, waterproof bags are recommended.
+Please pack according to what you will need at each station, waterproof bags are recommended.
 Please mark each bag with aid station location, your last name, and your run number.